-Once the Category Two restriction is cleared, the student's status will be changed back to an active student status for the upcoming quarter, and the student will regain requesting and/or registration privileges for courses.
+If a Category Two restriction is cleared in the quarter it was imposed or before the end of the subsequent quarter, the student's status will revert to an active student status; however, if it is not resolved in this time frame, the student will be administratively withdrawn from the University.
 If the restriction is not cleared by Friday of week three of the upcoming quarter, the student will not be permitted to enroll in courses until the subsequent quarter.
 For example, if a Category Two restriction is imposed in autumn quarter, and it is cleared after Friday of week three of winter quarter, the student may not enroll in courses until spring quarter.

-STUDENT EDUCATIONAL RECORDS AND DIRECTORY INFORMATION
+STUDENT EDUCATION RECORDS AND DIRECTORY INFORMATION